 It can also bring emotions to the surface and challenge us along the way.
 Patanjali, author of The Yoga Sutras, cleverly reminds us that “Pain from suffering that has not yet arisen can be avoided.”
 With awareness of the roadblocks that can arise during a cleanse, you can support yourself for a more successful and enjoyable experience this spring.

 Whether you’re a novice or a seasoned cleanser, here are five common mistakes to avoid:

 1. Not Knowing Your “Why”

-Often times, when we’re feeling funky after overeating or adopting poor habits during travel and stressful times, we look towards a cleanse as a quick solution to losing weight or looking better.
-However, these quick goals are often clues into deeper desires that can be teased out and supported during your cleanse.
+Often times, when we’re feeling funky after overeating or adopting poor habits during stressful times, we look towards a cleanse as a quick solution to losing weight or looking better.
+However, these quick goals are often clues into deeper and truer desires that can be teased out and supported during your cleanse.